aocsa/aocsa/README.md

 ### Hi there 👋

-🔭 I’m currently working with Data and GPUs. 🌱 I’m currently learning Rust. 👯 I’m looking to collaborate on open-source projects related to pandas or numpy 🤔
+🔭 I’m currently working with Data and GPUs. 🌱 I’m currently learning Rust oriented to data analytics. 👯 I’m looking to collaborate on open-source projects related to pandas or numpy 🤔

 My current interests in Data Analytics and Scientific Computing include: